 • Orthostatic hypotension: May cause orthostatic hypotension associated with dizziness, tachycardia, and syncope; use with caution in patients with known cardiovascular disease (heart failure, history of myocardial infarction or ischemia, conduction abnormalities), cerebrovascular disease, or conditions that predispose the patient to hypotension (dehydration, hypovolemia, and treatment with antihypertensive medications).

 • Priapism: Rare cases of priapism have been reported.

 • Suicidal ideation: The possibility of a suicide attempt is inherent in psychotic illness; use with caution in high-risk patients during initiation of therapy.
-Prescriptions should be written for the smallest quantity consistent with good patient care.
+Prescribe the smallest quantity consistent with good patient care.

 • Temperature regulation: Impaired core body temperature regulation may occur; caution with strenuous exercise, heat exposure, dehydration, and concomitant medication possessing anticholinergic effects.

 • Weight gain: Significant weight gain has been observed with antipsychotic therapy; incidence varies with product.
 Monitor waist circumference and BMI.

 • Dementia: [US Boxed Warning]: Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death compared to placebo.
 Most deaths appeared to be either cardiovascular (eg, heart failure, sudden death) or infectious (eg, pneumonia) in nature.
 Iloperidone is not approved for the treatment of dementia-related psychosis.